 Teaching the Holocaust can be challenging.
 The VHEC supports teachers and educators by providing regular professional development opportunities led by experts in Holocaust education.

 Have you developed a unique course or resource that teaches about the Holocaust?
-You may consider applying for our Kron Sigal Award for Excellence in Holocaust Education that annually recognizes a BC teacher who has demonstrated special distinction in the field.
+Consider applying for our Kron Sigal Award for Excellence in Holocaust Education.
+The annual award recognizes a BC teacher who has demonstrated special distinction in the field.

 In this seminar, teachers will: